EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

 - libcurl4-openssl-dev

-It is possible to use the official iRODS and gridftp server packages without recompiling it.
+It is possible to use the official iRODS and gridftp server packages without recompiling them.

 1. Create a deployment folder: